 CAMPING IN KIAMA

-Whether you’re traveling in a campervan or looking for a cabin to stay for a night or two, Discovery Parks has got you covered with plenty of affordable accommodation options to suit all types of visitors.
+Whether you’re traveling in a campervan or looking for a cabin to stay in for a night or two, Discovery Parks has got you covered with plenty of affordable accommodation options to suit all types of visitors.

-The park features a swimming pool, activity room, laundry amenities, hot showers and toilets, camp kitchen and BBQs, mini-golf, river access, free WiFi and more!
+The park features a swimming pool, activity room, laundry amenities, hot showers and toilets, camp kitchen and BBQs, mini-golf, river access, free WiFi, and more!

 Located right on the shores of Crooked River and a stone’s throw from Seven Mile Beach, the location is simply perfect.